 It’s highly probable that somewhere in your career you might have heard of the word “soft skills”.
-Actually soft skills is a buzz word in corporate world today.
+Soft skills are a buzz word in the corporate world today.
 So what exactly are soft skills?
 Let’s understand by giving it a context.

 Be it your girl, your boss, your mother, your watchman, your enemy… today they all want you to be a softie!
 But well, all in vastly different ways.